damalialutfiani/Quizz-on-codecademy2/R/Lesson1 Introduction to R.md

 -   [ ] **Vectors can store items of different data types.**
 -   [ ] You can retrieve the length of a vector by calling the length() function and passing in the vector as an argument.
 -   [ ] Vectors are list-like data-structures.

+6. Which of the following is an example of a single line comment?